What is ESD and How Does it Affect My PCB Design?

 On your PCB, make sure any and all connectors are attached using a copper land, or pad.
 You should keep the pad separate from the PCB ground so that any shock at the input isn’t immediately routed to every other component on the board.

-Instead of connecting to ground, you should use a ESD suppressor at each external connection to protect the board and its sensitive components.
+Instead of connecting to the ground, you should use an ESD suppressor at each external connection to protect the board and its sensitive components.
 The TVS (transient voltage suppressor) is a small component of zener diode that blocks most voltage input, but breaks down under high voltage conditions, helping to protect the rest of the PCB.

 There are a number of other design practices you should utilize: